waltsims/TUM_Thesis_Template_CSE/README.md

 file.
 For example, this is known to work for the latex-tools package for Atom and Sublime:

    `% !TEX option = -shell-escape`

-## Compatibility with other TeX systems
-Currently, this template compiles successfully with:

-- LaTeX (pdflatex)
-- XeLaTeX
-- LuaLaTeX

 In case you want to mix more than one languages (e.g. english and german), using XeLaTeX (instead of LaTeX + Babel) is highly recommended.